patricos/linodeapi/README.md

                             Default: YYMMDD-hhmm--linode-setup.log
     -r | --ready-timeout  timeout for the node to come alive after spawning and before ssh login attempt
                             Default: 300 seconds.
-Required is an integer
+Required is an integer -g | --tag            adds a tag to machines.
+This helps grouping machines in Linode's GUI"

+Node removal:
+    -d | --delete         list of ID nubmers of nodes to be deleted.
+Token is also required (see -t )

 Query Linode:
     -q | --query-linode   query Linode API for availabe node sizes and datacenter locations